sklavoug/d3_fers/README.md

 I wanted to use scrollama and D3 to explore other ways to represent geographic data, in particular using the zoom and filtering functionality of D3.

 Index file is a modified version of the scrollama <a href="https://russellsamora.github.io/scrollama/sticky-side/">sticky side example</a>.
+The two geojson files are modified versions of the ABS's 2022 Australian LGAs shapefile, filtered to FERs and LGAs.
+The files have been simplified for page functionality purposes, as their original size (around 50MB) was too big for the page to comfortably load and manipulate the data.